 The dressing area in the shower room.

 A lovely arched mirror in the shower room.

 A drench head shower and a hand-held shower should do the job!

-Looking down on the living-room.
+Looking from the kitchen to the living-room.

 Portscatho is still home to working fishing boats.